Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 The Queen o’ t’ owd Thatch

 A trip out of town, through the rolling countryside is in order for this one.
 The Queen o’ t’ owd Thatch is a wonderfully rustic pub in South Milford – and they do a mean Sunday lunch.
 We’re talking Yorkshire puddings as big as your head and crisp roast potatoes.
-You can choose from 40 day aged rump beef (served pink or well done depending on your preference), roast turkey breast and slow roasted shoulder of lamb, with vegetarian haggis for the veggies.
+You can choose from 40-day-aged rump beef (served pink or well done depending on your preference), roast loin of pork and slow-roasted shoulder of lamb, with vegetarian haggis for the veggies.
 Your gravy is perfectly matched to your meat and you get extra as standard, which we love.
 Veg comes separately, with cabbage, cauliflower cheese and butternut squash mash to dig into.
-It’s £14.50 for one course, £21 for two and £27 for three.
+It’s £14.50 for one course, £21.50 for two and £28 for three.

 The Queen o’ t’ owd Thatch, 101 High Street, South Milford, West Yorkshire, LS25 5AQ.

 The Reliance has long been a favourite with the city’s foodies – and with good reason.
 They know their way around the kitchen and cook up a mean roast dinner.
 You’ll have plenty of options, so order a pint of something nice while you make up your mind.
-Will it be roast topside of rare breed beef or the loin of Gloucester Old Spot Pork?
+Starting from £13.50, will it be roast topside of rare breed beef, roast shoulder of lamb or the loin of Gloucester Old Spot Pork?
 Whichever you go for, you’ll get crisp roast potatoes, seasonal vegetables and a giant Yorkshire pud.
-Their nut roast is one of the best in town too – it comes with all the trimmings and their own veggie gravy, so you can feel 100% confident in your choice.
+Their nut roast is one of the best in town too for just £11.95 – it comes with all the trimmings and their own veggie gravy, so you can feel 100% confident in your choice.

 The Reliance, 76-78 North Street, Leeds, West Yorkshire, LS2 7PN.

 As always, Crafthouse has gone the extra mile to make its Sunday roasts stand out.
-Every element has been carefully considered to give you a refined take on a home cooked classic.
+Every element has been carefully considered to give you a refined take on a home-cooked classic.
 They do proper roast potatoes, cooked with butter, garlic and thyme, and their stewed peas are made with pancetta to take them to the next level.
 Then you’ve got honey balsamic carrots, sautéed tender stem broccoli and proper cauliflower cheese.
-Their Yorkshire puddings are made to a secret recipe created by Head Chef Joe Carroll and they make their own homemade gravy too.
+Their Yorkshire puddings are made to a secret recipe and they make their own homemade gravy too.
 So the only question is – do you want rump cap of Scottish beef or Yorkshire leg of lamb?

 Crafthouse, Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.